 It is very easy and straightforward to conclude between C vs C++ Performance.

-It is a known fact that C++ is an advanced and a superset of C. Hence C++ programming language possesses many new and advanced features compared to C programming language.
+It is a known fact that C++ is an advanced and a superset of C. Hence C++ programming language possesses many new and advanced features compared to the C programming language.
 That includes performance feature as well.
-But it is fact that many developers still prefer C programming language for developing/ building operating systems using C language only.
+But it is a fact that many developers still prefer the C programming language for developing/ building operating systems using C language only.
 Finally, the performance of applications using both C vs C++ Performance programming languages depends on the requirement/ application you won’t develop.